smahale6/Datascience-Projects/Personal ML & DL Projects/Insurance Fraud/README.md

 > Steps to run the model
+1) Open Anaconda prompt and create a new environment using the command below.
+(Use Python 3.6)

+	conda create -n myenv python=3.6

+2) Activate the environment using the command below.

+	conda activate myenv

+3) Install all the packages mentioned in the requirement.txt file in the environment created using the command below.

+	pip install -r requirements.txt

-1) Save the raw input file in the Training_Batch_File folder.
+4) Save the raw input file in the Training_Batch_File folder.

-2) Save the file to be predicted in the Prediction_Batch_File folder.
+5) Save the file to be predicted in the Prediction_Batch_File folder.

-3) Run the file Train_Model.py
+6) Run the file Train_Model.py

-4) Run the file predict_from_model.py
+7) Run the file predict_from_model.py

-5) Look at the Prediction_Output folder for output.
+8) Look at the Prediction_Output folder for output.